spiral/docs/docs/en/framework/dispatcher.md

 # Framework — Dispatchers

-The Spiral Framework is a high-performance PHP web application framework that is designed to be scalable, extensible, and easy to use.
-It is built on top of the RoadRunner server, which is a high-performance PHP application server that is optimized for modern PHP applications.
-One of the key features of the Spiral Framework is its support for multiple kernel dispatchers, which are responsible for routing incoming requests to the appropriate handler based on the current environment.
+One of the key features of Spiral is its support for multiple kernel dispatchers, which are responsible for routing incoming requests to the appropriate handler based on the current environment.

 Let's imagine that we have two dispatchers: `console` and `http`.